 After the Lord directed Lot and his family out of Sodom and Gomorrah, God instructed them to not look back, but to continue out of the region: Genesis 19:26 “But his wife looked back behind him, and she became a pillar of salt.”

-Now, after briefly perusing scripture for the significance of salt, I begin to see a better picture of why God told us to be salt in this world.
+The more we witness the uses for salt, the more we can see a better picture of why God told us to be salt in this world.

 *With all that salt represents in us, why was light then characterized as an element we should have emanate in our lives?
 It seems to me that many of the good aspects we see in salt also shows forth in light…..except maybe one… Light illumines the darkness!